hurr-son/hurr-son/README.md

 -
 - 👀 I’m interested in all sorts of computer related stuffs
 -
-- 🌱 Pursuing a CS degree
+- 🌱 Pursuing a CS and Sociology degree at the University of Wisconsin-Milwaukee

 <!---